 Work in tobacco production is hazardous for both adults and children.
-Workers use dangerous tools and machinery, lift heavy loads, and may be exposed to intense heat and work at height hanging tobacco in barns.
+Workers use dangerous tools and machinery, lift heavy loads, are exposed to intense heat and work at height hanging tobacco in barns.
 Workers may also be exposed to pesticides, including known neurotoxins.
 Workers harvesting tobacco leaves without adequate protective equipment are vulnerable to Green Tobacco Sickness, or GTS.
 GTS, caused by absorption of nicotine through the skin, can cause nausea, vomiting, weakness, headaches, and respiratory symptoms.
-787 Children are most vulnerable to these risks, including GTS, as their bodies are still developing.
+678 Children are most vulnerable to these risks, including GTS, as their bodies are still developing.
 Vomiting can lead to exacerbation of dehydration and heat illness.
-788 https://www.osha.gov/Publications/OSHA3765.pdf
+679